EU's Role & Support

 Digital Education Action Plan, 2021-27 widens scope to cover non-formal and lifelong learning, focus on digital competence and digital capacity building of institutions, including for adult learners and professionals

-Commission Staff working document on Council Recommendation on Upskilling Pathways: New Opportunities for Adults.
-Taking stock of implementation measures, Brussels, 27.2.2019 SWD(2019) 89 final.
+Member States outlined their measures to implement Upskilling Pathways.
+Based on that the Commission took stock of Upskilling Pathways implementation measures in Commission Staff working document on Council Recommendation on Upskilling Pathways: New Opportunities for Adults.
+Taking stock of implementation measures.

 Member States outlined their measures to implement Upskilling Pathways.

-The New Skills Agenda for Europe proposes that Member States adopt a Skills Guarantee to raise the level of adult basic skills.
+The New Skills Agenda for Europe introduced a plan how to work together to strengthen human capital, employability and competitiveness.
+Among others it proposed that Member States adopt a Skills Guarantee (later named Upskilling Pathways) to raise the level of adult basic skills.

-The Council publishes a resolution on a renewed European Agenda on Adult Learning (EAAL), consolidating policy in the field of adult learning.
-This is the EU reference text on adult learning policy.
+The Council published a resolution on a renewed European Agenda on Adult Learning , consolidating policy in the field of adult learning.

 The Commission publishes the communication It is always a good time to learn.
 It includes an Action Plan on Adult Learning (2008-2010) that provides, for the first time, common priorities to be encouraged in the adult learning sector.